davidallendj/opaal/README.md

 	- ...verifying the authenticity of the ID token from identity provider with its JWKS
 	- ...adds itself as a trusted issuer to the authorization server with it's own JWK
 	- ...creates a new signed JWT to send to the authorization server with the `urn:ietf:params:oauth:grant-type:jwt-bearer` grant type
 	- ... returns an access token that can be used by services protected by the authorization server

 *After receiving the ID token, the rest of the flow requires the appropriate URLs to be set to continue.

 ### Client Credentials Flow

-`opaal` also has

 ## Configuration